ronaldgrn/django-link-shortener/README.rst

   Tries up to three times to generate a unique shortcode where Each failure will result in length temporaily being increased by 1.

+SHORTENER_ENABLE_TEST_PATH
+  Default: False

+  If true, creates shortlinks for logged in users at s/test/<<url>>/ The response is the shortcode to use used at s/<<shortcode>>

 Common Use Cases
 ----------------
-goo.gl type usage.
-Unlimited links for an unlimited length of time
+goo.gl type usage (default).
+Unlimited concurrent links for an unlimited length of time

 ::